Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 This three-checkpoint approach means you do not need to trust subagents implicitly.
 The classifier watches them the same way it watches the main session.

-Auto Mode vs. Other Permission Modes
+Auto Mode vs. Every Other Claude Code Autonomy Feature

 defaultacceptEditsplanautodontAskbypassPermissions